 Integrate with insurance documentation for premium negotiations

-Measure ROI impact on disputes, rework, and investigation time
+Measure ROI impact on disagreements, rework, and investigation time

-Key performance indicators for measuring dispute resolution progress include investigation time reduction, charge-back dispute frequency, insurance claims filed, rework percentage, and safety incident rates.
+Key performance indicators for measuring conflict resolution progress include investigation time reduction, charge-back claim frequency, insurance claims filed, rework percentage, and safety incident rates.
 Organizations typically see substantial improvements across these metrics when implementing video AI systems.

 Financial impact measurements